snobu/destreamer/README.md

 ## Contributing

 Contributions are welcome.
 Open an issue first before sending in a pull request.
-All pull requests require at least one code review.
+All pull requests require at least one code review before they are merged to master.

 ## Found a bug?